michielbdejong/website/documents/nlnet-grant.md

 - control panel: a web app to control the following functionalities
   - start a service
     - linked to an advanced configuration for automatic service provisioning
-  - link domain name (with ssl certificate)
+  - configure domain name (with ssl certificate)
   - backup personal data
   - migration to another hoster

 So the idea is to write two small pieces of software:
-- a simple web application to allow users to manage their services.
+- a simple web application to allow users to manage their services
-- a configuration to link this web application to a provisioning tool.
+- a configuration to link this web application to a provisioning tool

 We aim at simplicity, and writing as little code as possible.
 Just the strict necessary.

 These two deliverables will be shipped the first of April (hopefully without jokes inside!).